seapath/ci/README.md

 This `configure_debian` part can fail if there is a problem in the Ansible playbooks of the pull request.
 In that case, the CI will stop there and will not create any test report.
 This is of course visible on the GitHub action logs.
 This is the only step of the CI that can fail.

-### Tests
+### System tests

 If configuration is done correctly, the testing process will begin using Ansible and cqfd again.
 The test software [Cukinia](https://github.com/savoirfairelinux/cukinia) is deployed on the machine along with test configuration files.
 The tests are launched and the xml result file is copied back to the runner.

+### Latency tests

+In order to fit to the IEC-61850 norm, latency tests are run on all cluster machines.
+Each hypervisor embed a subscriber programm that will receive Sample Values from a unique publisher.
+All results will then be gathered in graphs in order to be integrated in the report.
+This step only launched if the system tests step is succesful.

+### Report Generation

-A report generator contained on this CI repository transform this xml file into a beautiful pdf.
+A report generator contained on this CI repository transform this the cukinia xml file and the latency graphs into a beautiful pdf.
 This report is then uploaded on the branch `reports` on this repository and the link is echo at the end of the script.

-The CI end by testing if some failures are present in the xml file and sending an appropriate exit code.
-This is used in GitHub action to display the CI as failed.
 Finally, a clean process removes the temporary directory.